Overview

 Healthy coping strategies

-Often, a cornerstone of managing stress and anxiety is using healthy coping strategies, particularly in situations when safety behaviors may be counterproductive.
+Often, a cornerstone of managing stress and anxiety is using healthy coping strategies as opposed to safety behaviors, particularly in situations when safety behaviors may be counterproductive.

 By replacing safety behaviors with more constructive coping skills, individuals may improve their ability to overcome life's challenges.
 Below are several examples of healthy coping strategies that may be helpful for someone managing safety behaviors.